dbcli/mycli/README.md

 or

 ```
-$ brew install mycli  # Only on OS X
+$ brew update && brew install mycli  # Only on OS X
 ```

 Check the [detailed install instructions](#Detailed-Install-Instructions) for debian packages or getting started with pip.